HugoBde/eLibraryManagementSystem/README.md

 # Introduction

 The content of this repository is a university project made by my team.
 If you are working on a similar project for university, please do inspire yourself, but do not copy anything: you won't learn anything and our code is riddled with bugs anyway.
+You're free to take a look at how we went about trying to build our website but don't plagiarize it's not worth it.
+That's it from me and my team have a good rest of your day :)

 # eLibraryManagementSystem